AnXh3L0/infuse/content/learning-path/3/module-2.en.md

 style = "module"
 weight = 2
 title = "Basic file analysis"
 description = "When evaluating malware files, we need to perform a deeper analysis of file types and contents.
-Beyond basic file extensions, we’ll examine file headers and signatures, as well as string contents."
+Beyond basic file extensions, we’ll examine file headers and signatures, as well as string contents"
 +++

 ## Use Case